mozilla/zamboni/docs/api/topics/payment.rst

     **Request**

-    :param int inapp: the id the in-app product to be purchased.
+    :param string inapp: the guid the in-app product to be purchased.

     **Response**